Galaxy populations in protoclusters at cosmic noon: Methods

 We select the 30 most massive halos in TNG300 ranked by the stellar mass at $z=0$.
 The mass of the clusters selected at $z=0$ are Virgo or Coma analogs in the range of total stellar mass M$_{\star}= (5.5-28.9)\times10^{12}~\Msun$ and M$_{\rm vir}=(3.9-15.4)\times10^{14}~\Msun$, respectively.
 To complement our analysis, we also select the 10 most massive clusters of TNG100, which has a mass resolution $\sim 8$ times higher than TNG300 so can test the robustness of our findings.
 The mass range for the clusters in TNG100 is M$_{\star}= (4.3-11.0)\times10^{12}~\Msun$ and M$_{\rm vir}=(2.1-3.8)\times10^{14}~\Msun$.
 The group ID, halo mass, stellar mass, and SFR of these clusters at $z=0$ are listed in Table~\ref{tab:TNG_protocluster_properties}.

 Centered around the barycenter of each cluster at $z=0$, we define a (60~cMpc)$^3$ volume in the $z=2$, 3, and 4 snapshots.
 The dimension of our protocluster volume matches the line-of-sight thickness of the ODIN narrow-band filters \citet{Lee2024}, to which we intend to compare our predictions in the future.
 We also identify galaxies that will be cluster members at $z=0$ and trace them back in time using the subhalo merger trees catalog computed with {\sc sublink} \citep{RodriguezGomez_2015}.
-In all our analyses related to merger trees, we only track galaxies with stellar mass $10^9-10^{12}$ \Msun\ at the time of observations (z = 2, 3, and 4) for ease of computation.
-We refer to the galaxies that are part of the massive cluster at $z=0$ as `C-Gal'.
+In all our analyses related to merger trees, we only track galaxies with stellar mass $10^9-10^{12}$ \Msun\ at the time of observations ($z = 2$, 3, and 4) for ease of computation.
+We select this mass range largely due to the limited resolution of TNG300.
+UV magnitudes can only be calculated for galaxies with a stellar mass above $10^9$~\Msun~from the radiative transfer models relying on a large number of particles.
+For TNG300, this limit is set to galaxies with $10^9$ \Msun~or greater as discussed in \citet{Vogelsberger_2020}.
+We refer to the galaxies that are part of the massive cluster at $z=0$ as ``C-Gal.''
 Similarly, the LAEs in our sample are sorted into two categories: those that became members of selected clusters at $z=0$ (C-LAEs) and those that did not (F-LAEs).
 The C-Gal galaxy sample includes the C-LAE sample.

 In Figure~\ref{fig:z3_cluster_position}, we show the spatial distribution of cluster galaxies (C-Gals and C-LAEs) and non-cluster LAEs (F-LAEs) at $z=3$ in the most massive cluster in TNG300 (Group~0 in Table~\ref{tab:TNG_protocluster_properties}).
 The gray background shows the dark matter distribution at the thickness of 60~cMpc.
-The solid (dashed) circle represents $R_{200}$ at $z=0$ (3) while the large dotted circle indicates the distance to the most distant cluster member galaxy.
+The inner solid (long-dashed) circle represents $R_{200}$ at $z=0$ (3) while the short-dashed circle indicates the distance to the most distant cluster member galaxy.